 Herd Media

-Micah Barkley serves as Herd Media's Features Editor and Sports Photographer.
-She is a Junior Journalism major with a minor in German and a passion for photography.
+Micah Barkley serves as Herd Media's editor-in-chief and chief sports photographer.
+She is a senior Journalism major with a minor in German and a passion for photography.
+This is her fourth year on Herd Media’s staff, having started as an assistant editor, then becoming the features editor, before being promoted to editor-in-chief.
 Outside of writing and learning languages, she enjoys riding horses, music, basketball, swing dancing and line dancing, and spending time with her friends, among other things.
-She has writing experience with The Numismatist – a publication of the American Numismatic Association – and is an aspiring author with two books currently published under the pen name Summer Ryland.
+She has writing experience with The Numismatist – a publication of the American Numismatic Association – and The Williamson Scene and is an aspiring author with two books currently published under the pen name Summer Ryland.
 When not at Lipscomb, she lives on a communal cattle ranch in the great state of Texas.

 • News